RuusumaaS/etteplantask/README.md

 # Servicemanual - Etteplan backend coding task

-This readme-file will contain instruction on how to start this API and also some sidenotes at the end for the examiner.
+This readme-file will contain instruction on how to start this API.

+In this project I have made the whole maintenancetask package but factorydevice-package was given.
+I made there some little most of the code in that package was given.

 ## Download necessary components: Java, Maven and PostgreSQL.